dd86k/0xdd/README.md

 Written in C# 6.0 for .NET 4.5 with Visual Studio 2015.

-Compatible with Mono, and probably Xamarin Studio and MonoDevelop as well.
+Compatible with Mono, and probably compatible with Xamarin Studio and MonoDevelop as well.

+I do not guarantee Mono compability.

 # Requirements